Small and Large Business Health Insurance: State & Federal Roles

 Online SHOP Exchanges for small businesses delayed until 2015

 On Nov.
 27, 2013 the Obama Administration announced another delay for the small businesses option to buy group insurance online for employees through the marketplaces run by the federal government in 36 states.
 This feature would be in place one year later, in November 2014 for coverage in 2015.
 Small employers can still use paper applications to buy through a federal marketplace for 2014, likely using an insurance broker.
 The 14 state-run exchanges can continue to use online tools to sign up small employers through SHOP.
 The new HHS guidance for SHOP as of late November: "You enroll in SHOP coverage directly through an agent, broker, or insurance company.
 Work with an agent, broker or insurance company to help you apply for SHOP eligibility and find and compare available SHOP plans.
 Individuals can also use the HHS premium estimation tool on HealthCare.gov to browse and compare plans and pricing information."
 More below.

-Large Employer mandate to offer health coverage: delayed until 2015
+Large Employers (100+) mandate to offer health coverage: to be implemented for 2015

-On July 2, 2013, the Obama Administration announced that the ACA statutory requirement that large employers with 50 or more full-time equivalent employees will have to offer health insurance or coverage, has been pushed back one year, from the original Jan.
+The Obama Administration announced. that the ACA statutory requirement that large employers (now applied to those with 100 or more full-time equivalent employees) will have to offer health insurance or coverage, a one year date change from the original Jan.
 1, 2014, now to Jan.
 1, 2015.
 This change was announced July 2, 2013, and modified in February 2014, described below.